modelica/newsletter/_2018-03/Modelon-November-2019.md

 Modelon’s Electrification Library is used for the design, analysis, and control of electrified systems.
 Learn about the Electrification Library [here.](https://modelon.com/library/electrification-library/)

 ## Aircraft Dynamics Library <img src= "ADL_icon_flat_500.png" alt="Aircraft Dynamics Library Icon" width="100px" align=left>
 Modelon’s Aircraft Dynamics Library is a comprehensive library for modeling and simulating full aircraft and aircraft subsystems.
-Learn about the library [here.](https://www.modelon.com/library/aircraft-dynamics-library/)
+Learn about the Aircraft Dynamics Library [here.](https://www.modelon.com/library/aircraft-dynamics-library/)

 # 2018.2 Release